 Roulotte.
 Martí Peran

 The illusion of every mobile home was developed as a myth of late modernity, but behind this genealogical line, the modern roulotte has been moved to a profile with a huge critical potential as opposed to a large part of the conventions of the same modernity.
 The declining which could summarize this process is widely known.
 The first episode embodies Raymond Roussel’s famous “maison roulante”, designed to inject the possibility of mobility into the domestic comfort of private luxury accommodation.
-It hardly attempted to combine the illusion of having a private refuge with the modern fascination for the car.
+It hardly attempted to combine the illusion of having a private refuge with the modern fascination for the car, by just adding and changing some things about the vehicle, it was incredible to see how a Replacement Windshield and other repairs can make such a diference.
 In his wake, the aerodynamic experiments by Buckminster Fuller added a new patina of cosmopolitism to a number of prototypes quite close to the shipping spirit of Le Corbusier’s architecture.
 The mobile home thus seemed paradoxically like the paradigm of a new way to be still anchored to the world.
 We had to wait until the renewed imagination of the postwar to witness the beginning of inflection.
 Since Archigram we have begun to imagine a city devoid of territory thanks to technology able to diversify movements; a possibility still politically speaking quite neutral which soon Constant would be in charge of correcting when he highlighted the antagonistic transforming power of the “principle of disorientation”.
 From that moment on, mobile homes shed their original features (as a private expanded refuge, as the possibility of a traveler’s colonization of new places and as a technological tool to broaden the tentacle like cohesion of territory) to turn into a sort of toll for critical nomadic lifestyle, deforming established routes and ways, and far from the musts of an epistemology based on belonging.

 As opposed to the formats of driven mobility in which modernity was occupied (traveling and defined routes within a city), the new roulotte moves by means of a generating circulation of several vectors of direction.
 It is no longer about guaranteeing a connection between two points allowing the controlled network to be extended but the chance of multiplying trips until shedding territory which makes the conventional cartographic perspective relative.
 Moving without traveling.
 The roulotte no longer sails along the routes that were previously mapped but crisscrosses them to create its own routes.
 This is the underlying transforming power of nomadic lifestyle, able to deform the devised reticule and therefore, making it difficult for the efficiency of control mechanisms commanded by traditional urban planning: residing without inhabiting.
 Opposed to the illusion of a static territory and city able to orchestrate the movements made inside them (from the room-like areas to productive and consumer ones) with the exclusive score written from the hierarchy of private interest, the unforeseen travels of the new roulotte dislocate the places and established functions of space, they act like parasites for the foreseen with what is unexpected and they intersect what is public and private by returning to the public sphere subjectivity and emotion which was usurped from it.
 From the roulotte one stays overnight where one did not plan, domestic appropriations are made of common space and one controls the succession of scenes which pass by the windows a la carte: the multiplication of collisions between events and spaces of a true architecture of action.
 The roulotte thus bursts in like unnerved architecture, like a focus of events and node of constant traffic.
 The city seen as a passing place not a destination, which furthermore allows one to turn around the convention which distinguishes between civilized centers and periphery to be conquered.
 The temporary nature of every small camp on the urban margins, turns its availability into its own subjective productivity, fertilizes for one evening even a new intermezzo.